strapi/documentation/docusaurus/docs/dev-docs/custom-fields.md

 </details>

-As of `4.13.0` fields in the content-manager can be auto-focussed via the URLSearchParam, `field`.
-Therefore it's recommended that your input component is wrapped in React's [`forwardRef`](https://react.dev/reference/react/forwardRef) method, you should then pass said `ref` to the `input` element.
+As of Strapi v4.13.0, fields in the Content Manager can be auto-focussed via the `URLSearchParam` `field`.
+It's recommended that your input component is wrapped in React's [`forwardRef`](https://react.dev/reference/react/forwardRef) method; you should pass the corresponding `ref` to the `input` element.

 <details>
 <summary>Example: A custom text input</summary>